 You are claiming that a critical that blows the ship up without some other damaged system isn't possible, but you can have exactly that happen off the damage tables.

-I can only assume that somehow the concept that an 'automatic critical' also automatically penetrates armour and does its thing eludes you.
+An 'automatic critical' also automatically penetrates armour and does its thing.
 Armour already defends against these by reducing the number of them, potentially to zero.
 The number of them that do occur is the number that have penetrated the ship's armour.

 Step 'E' of the 'Combat Step' of the game turn says "Batteries which hit and penetrate all defenses must determine the damage they inflict."
-By your argument, they must determine their damage after they have determined their damage, because they can't know if they 'penetrated' until they have rolled their damage, which they can't do unless they've penetrated (and so on in an infinite loop), which is simply silly.
+By your argument, they must determine their damage after they have determined their damage, because they can't know if they 'penetrated' until they have rolled their damage, which they can't do unless they've penetrated (and so on in an infinite loop), which [cannot be correct].

-The automatic criticals is not part of the damage sequence you are fixated on.
+The automatic criticals is not part of the damage sequence you are [focused] on.

-The rules stare armour is a passive defence
+The rules stare armour is a passive defense

 I says that once, in a descriptive summary of combat.
 In the rules proper it does not call armour a defense, and it never talks about penetrating armour.

-The automatic critical rule is provisional that all defences are penetrated
+The automatic critical rule is provisional that all defenses are penetrated

 Rolling damage at all is provisional on penetration.